Your Guide to Business IT Security Policies

 11. Incident Response Policy

-An incident response policy provides an overview of how to handle a breach to minimize business operation damage, customer fallout, downtime, and financial loss.
+An incident response policy provides an overview of how to handle a security incident to minimize business operation damage, customer fallout, downtime, and financial loss.

 12. Disaster Recovery Policy